-Northern lights Mayo tonight
+Northern lights in Mayo tonight

 Kp 1 is well below the Kp 4–5 threshold needed for aurora to be visible from Mayo.